Contents

 Download Opposite Adjectives Worksheets

-Matching Opposite Adjectives Worksheet
+Matching Opposite Adjectives Worksheets

-- Look at the pictures and words.
-Draw a line to the matching opposite.
+1. Look at the pictures and words.
+Draw a line to match each adjective with its opposite.

 Step 1: Match each animal with the adjective that best describes it by writing the number in the circle next to the animal.